 The Lanai BLO has all the features I’ve outlined above in “what to look for.”
 The cord is the longest I’ve come across.
 I can fully dry my hair in around 20 mins on medium heat and high speed.
 One of my favourite things about the Lanai BLO dryer is that it fits all my favourite diffusers – even the ones that aren’t designed to be universal like the Xtava Black Orchid Diffuser.
 It’s available in a few colours, and you can get it personalised.

 For any professional hair stylists reading this, they have a PRO version, which is even more lightweight!
 The only downside to this hair dryer is that it’s currently only available in Ireland, the UK and Sweden.
+However, you can purchase Lanai BLO from Brown Thomas, who ship worldwide.
 But apart from that, I can’t fault it.
 So if you’re in the market for a really great hair dryer and not sure which one to go for, I highly recommend the Lanai BLO.
 Click here to shop.
 Even if you’re considering getting the Dyson Supersonic Hair Dryer.
 Which brings me to my other hair dryer recommendation for curly hair…

 Lanai BLO Hair Dryer overall score: 10/10